DomRown/jigsaw/README.md

 # jigsaw
-eh it sort of allows you to rebuild a jumbled image
+It sort of allows you to rebuild a jumbled image.

+##How To
+Coming soon as steps are not all working yet.